-There is just something about sitting out on the porch early in the morning, before the family wakes up, with a (giant) cup of coffee (a splash of cream, no sugar) and a couple warm blueberry streusel muffins slathered with butter.
+There is just something about sitting out on the porch early in the morning, before the family wakes up, with a latte and a couple warm blueberry streusel muffins slathered with butter.
 It’s the calm before the daily hustle and bustle.
-It’s those several precious minutes just to myself.
-Before baking and caking, before mommy duties and certainly before any housework.
-I’m a no-fuss sort of lady when it comes to weekday mornings especially.
-I’m barely alive until 10am so complicated breakfasts are not my thing.
+Hot from the oven blueberry muffins are never a bad thing to start your day with, and these muffins do not disappoint.

-Of course, these can be made the night before.
-Muffin hack: After baking, let cool completely on a baking rack.
+Or, if you’re rushing out of the house in the morning, these can be made the night before.
+After baking, let cool completely on a baking rack.
 Then pop the muffins back into the tin.
 In the morning, pop the muffins in the oven at a low for a few minutes to just slightly warm.

-This recipe uses both buttermilk and sour cream.
-The buttermilk provides a subtle tanginess and also acts as a tenderizer, breaking down gluten and making this muffin dreamy in texture.
-Yes, I used the word “dreamy” to describe a muffin texture, and no, I don’t regret it.
+Note that this recipe uses both buttermilk and sour cream.
+The buttermilk provides a subtle tanginess and also acts as a tenderizer, making this muffin soft and moist.
 The sour cream adds tanginess as well as richness and helps makes the muffins moist.
 I like to use full fat sour cream, but you can use light if you wish.
 Avoid fat free sour cream.

 One noticeable difference about this blueberry streusel muffin recipe compared to most is the mixing method.
 While traditional muffin recipes combine dry ingredients together in one bowl and wet ingredients in another and then they’re combined, I chose to use the creaming method here.
 Creaming the butter with the sugar gives these muffins more of a lighter, cake-like texture reminiscent of bakery style muffins.
 Speed up your butter softening process up by popping it in the microwave.
 Microwave in 5-10 second bursts, until softened but not melting.

-The streusel topping is a perfect contrast of texture to the moist, fluffy crumb of the muffin.
+The streusel topping is a perfect contrast of texture to the fluffy, tender crumb of the muffin.
 It’s crunchy, full of cinnamon flavor and adds a bit of extra sweetness to the muffin.
 Use fresh blueberries if you can, but frozen will work here too.
 I like to pop a few extra berries on top so they pop and get all oozy when baking.

 Blueberry Streusel Muffins